SalmaAlassal/mrNetwork/Data Transmission/Transmission-Modes.md

 The truth is that most modern networking devices have evolved beyond having to worry about straight-through or crossover cables that's because newer networking devices include a feature called **Auto-MDIX.**

-Previously if two switches were connected with a straight-through cable, they would be unable to communicate. however auto mdix allows devices to automatically detect which pins the neighbour is transmitting data on and then adjust which pins they used to transmit and receive data.
+Previously if two switches were connected with a straight-through cable, they would be unable to communicate. however auto mdix allows devices to automatically detect which pins the neighbor is transmitting data on and then adjust which pins they used to transmit and receive data.
 So now they can exchange data normally.

 ![Auto-mdix](imgs/auto-mdix.png)